isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

        }
    }

-"dhcp6" is the top-level option space where the standard DHCPv6 options belong.
+The "dhcp6" is the top-level option space where the standard DHCPv6 options belong.
 The ``server-tags`` parameter cannot be specified for this command.

 .. _command-remote-option6-pd-pool-set: